Bound states of the Yukawa potential from hidden supersymmetry: Complete solution to the Yukawa potential to any order in

 The wave functions are obtained according to Eq.(\ref{wf3}) with the superpotentials $\tilde{W}^{(m)}_{l}(x,\delta )$ calculated to the desired order.
 For a given $n$, the tower of states starts with $u_{n,n-1}$ simply given by the condition $a^{\dagger}_{n-1} u_{n,n-1}=0$, with the solution

 with the complementary superpotential $w_{l}(x,\delta)$ calculated to the desired order $k$.
 Strictly speaking, this solution is valid to order $k$, thus we must expand the exponential to obtain

-where $ P^{k}_{n,n-1}(x,\delta)$ is a polynomial of order $k$ in $\delta$ with $x$-dependent coefficients, which in turn, are polynomials in $x$.
+where we included explicitly the dependence in $\delta$ and $k$, and $ P^{k}_{n,n-1}(x,\delta)$ is a polynomial of order $k$ in $\delta$ with $x$-dependent coefficients, which in turn, are polynomials in $x$.
 This structure is preserved when we go to the next levels.
 In general the solutions to order $k$ have the following structure

 The states must be normalized as

 Performing this integration we get

 where $K_{nl}(\delta)$ is a polynomial of order $\delta^{2k}$.
 The normalized states are